We Wrapped up our Multifamily Recycling Project

 We observed that giving residents access to a cardboard recycling dumpster helped optimize space in the 95-gallon commingled recycling bins.
 Cardboard takes up a lot of space, especially when residents don’t break down boxes, and creates overflow issues.
 By adding a 6-yard cardboard dumpster to the garbage enclosure we helped recover valuable material and gave residents more access to commingled recycling space.

 A mixture of in-person education and outreach and distributing information made the biggest difference in reducing recycling contamination.
 At the property, where we used this method we reduced contamination by 25%!
 Contamination is an issue because when people put the wrong thing in their recycling it causes problems in the Materials Recovery Facilities (MRFs) slowing down the system or stopping it altogether.
 For instance, plastic bags get wrapped around conveyor belts, lids get jammed in machinery.
 On top of this, markets that buy our recycling to make new commodities are now saying no to materials because of high levels of contamination.
 Across the country, 1 in 4 items that ends up in curbside recycling bins, isn’t actually recyclable.

 The Rethink Waste Project will continue to work on other waste management systems that multifamily complexes face like recovering or recycling bulky waste.
 We’ll also apply what we learned during the multifamily recycling pilot project to a new tourism pilot project.
-To download the resources used during this project, look at our Best Practices document or to learn how to improve your waste management system visit www.rethinkwasteproject.org/propertymanager or contact our Rethink Waste Multifamily Project Coordinator at .
+To learn more, download the resources used during this project, look at our Best Practices document, or contact our Rethink Waste Program Manager Udara@envirocenter.org.